UTS-RI/imu_pose_calib/README.md

 Author: le.gentil.cedric@gmail.com

+This is the public implementation of our ACRA 2023 paper __A Gaussian Process approach for IMU to Pose Spatiotemporal Calibration__ available [here](https://ssl.linklings.net/conferences/acra/acra2023_proceedings/views/includes/files/pap112s2.pdf).
+If you use this code, please cite our work as explained at the end of this document.

 This repository provides a python/C++ toolbox for IMU-to-pose (typically Vicon/motion-capture systems, or robot arm) extrinsic and temporal calibration.
 It uses Gaussian Processes with linear operators to deal with differentiation of the positions data.

-TODO: Put paper link and bibtex when/if published.

 ## Warning

-This is research code that is not optimised neither for performance nor maintainability.
+This is research code that is not optimised either for performance or maintainability.

 ## Install